 - reducing inflammation

 - alleviates headaches

 An easy way to use frankincense to fight stress or anxiety is to add a few drops of the essential oil to a bath.
 Inhaling the scent as well as absorbing the oil through the skin will promote relaxation.

 Eucalyptus has a strong and recognizable smell.
-Especially beneficial during allergy and cold seasons, eucalyptus oil provides benefits that are anti-septic, anti-bacterial and anti-inflammation.
+Especially beneficial during allergy and cold seasons, eucalyptus oil provides benefits that are antiseptic, anti-bacterial and anti-inflammatory.

 Eucalyptus oil can help alleviate: